DethAriel/ng-recaptcha/CONTRIBUTING.md

 - Ensure that the build succeeds
 - To start with, make sure all the dependencies are up-to-date: `yarn && yarn clean`
+- Generate and commit documentation by running `yarn typedoc`
 - Then you need to prepare a release.

   - Export the version variable for later use by scripts: `export NGR_VERSION=<VERSION>`